exercism/problem-specifications/exercises/nucleotide-codons/description.md

 # Description

-Return the name of an amino acid encoded by a particular codon, possibly using shorthand.
+Write some code which will output the name of an amino acid encoded by a particular codon, possibly using shorthand.

 In DNA sequences of 3 nucleotides, called codons, encode for amino acids.
 Often several codons encode for the same amino acid.